RakibWebDeveloper/es6-practice/README.md

   - var variables can be updated and re-declared within its scope; let variables can be updated but not re-declared; const variables can neither be updated nor re-declared.
   - They are all hoisted to the top of their scope but while varvariables are initialized with undefined, let and const variables are not initialized.
   - While var and let can be declared without being initialized, const must be initialized during declaration.

+## Default Parameter
+  - In JavaScript, function parameters default to undefined.
+However, it's often useful to set a different default value.
+This is where default parameters can help.
+  - Default function parameters allow named parameters to be initialized with default values if no value or undefined is passed.